 Participants in the Savings Investment Restoration Plan are individuals who have been designated by the Compensation Committee.
-Under the Savings Investment Restoration Plan, participants may elect to defer up to 20 percent of compensation and the Company will make matching contributions on up to the first 5 percent of those deferrals at the rate of 50 percent, not to exceed 2.5 percent of compensation and less any matching amounts contributed to the ESIP.
-Compensation includes cash pay (base salary plus annual cash bonus) received by a participant and excludes any reimbursements, payments under the incentive shares plans, stock option gains, any other stock based awards and any severance payments.
-Amounts deferred under the plan (which are 100% vested) will be credited with returns based on the same investment alternatives selected by the participant under the ESIP, which include an Emerson common stock fund and 21 other mutual fund investment alternatives.
+Under the amended Savings Investment Restoration Plan, participants may elect to defer up to 20 percent of compensation and the Company will make matching contributions for participants who elect to defer at least 5 percent of compensation in an amount equal to 50 percent of the first 5 percent of those deferrals (but not to exceed 2.5 percent of compensation) less the maximum matching amount the participant could have received under the ESIP.
+Compensation includes cash pay (base salary plus annual cash bonus) received by a participant and excludes any reimbursements, payments under incentive shares plans, stock option gains, any other stock based awards and any severance payments.
+Amounts deferred under the plan (which are 100% vested) will be credited with returns based on the same investment alternatives selected by the participant under the ESIP, which include an Emerson common stock fund and 25 other mutual fund investment alternatives.
 The Company matching contributions vest 20% each year for the first 5 years of service, after which the participant is 100% vested.
 The matching contributions are credited to a book-entry account reflecting units equivalent to Emerson stock.
 There are no "above-market earnings" as all earnings are market-based consistent with the investment funds elected.
 All deferred amounts and the Company matching contributions are accounted for on the Company's financial statements and are unfunded obligations of the Company which are paid in cash when benefit payments commence.